Anterior Hip Replacement

 The wounds take 7-10 days to heal.
 Most patients improve dramatically in the first 6 weeks.
 Occasionally, there are periods where the hip may become sore and then settle again.
 This is part of the normal healing process.
 It takes three months for your hip to fully recover from a hip replacement.
 Continued improvements may be gained up to 1 year post-surgery.

-What are the risks of having a hip replacement?
+What are the risks of having an anterior total hip replacement?

 Apart from surgical risks, medical (including allergies) and anaesthetic complications can occur, and these can affect your general well being and health.